Contents starter set messor barabarus:

 Food: seed mix, small insects such as fruit flies, redrunners, crickets, mealworms, buffalo worms, and morio worms.

-per nest: the colony can be moved to a small nest.
+From how many workers to a nest: from 30 workers, the colony can be moved to a small nest.

 Recommended nest type: test tube, mesh nest, QA's Ytong nest, 3D, acrylic.